chargehound/chargehound-slate/source/includes/_versioning.md

 In this API version, we changed the behavior of the accept filters and the `accepted` state.

 In older versions, workflow rules for accepting disputes were only applied to new disputes, and disputes in the `accepted` state could be submitted normally by API requests.
-Accepted disputes were primarily intended to help with dashboard organization and did not affect API integrations.
+Accepted disputes were intended to help with dashboard organization and did not affect API integrations.

 Starting with this version, workflow rules for accepting disputes are also applied when disputes are